john9francis/radiation-modeling/time-spent-thesis.md

 - 1/15 6:41 pm .5 hr making the release and adding a radiation shield on the med linac
 - 1/15 7:28 pm 1.25 hr trying to make an analysis mac file.
 UPDATE: I got the pdd file done and it's pretty good!
 - 1/16 12:45 pm 1.5 hr in thesis class
-- 1/16 6:57 pm working on the heat map
+- 1/16 6:57 pm 1.25 hr working on the heat map.
+UPDATE: Got results for the heat map, beam profile, and pdd, although it's a little weird.
+I suspect mess ups with the x y and z direction in phantomSD.cc file.